havrak/fmcw-surveillance-radar/indexing-table/esp32/README.md

 		* T - angle by/to rotate in tilt axis
 	* can be followed with S<rpm> to set speed
 * spindle mode
+	* beware when using spindle in programming mode one can desynchronized two command queues, this "issue" will be fixed and is up to user to handle as there is no clear way to decipher user intentions in programm in order to prevent it
 	* M03:  Start spindle mode
 		* S<SPEED> - fallback speed
 		* SH<SPEED> - speed for motor in horizontal plane